moliver28/research-handbook/content/handbook/it/data-team/platform/tableau/tableau-developer-guide/_index.md

 ![''](images/remove_tags.png)

 Applying tags allows us to provide more information on the workbook, so that we can easily discern them by their business function / department and distinguish draft content that is still in development.
-To filter workbooks by their tags, please click on the search box in the upper right-hand corner of the project.
-Under **Content types** select **Workbooks**:
+To filter workbooks by their tags, please click on the search box in the upper right-hand corner of the project. it/data-team/ **Content types** select **Workbooks**:

 ![''](images/search_tags.png)